Nico: Early solo career (1967–1977)

 Immediately following her musical work with the Velvet Underground, Nico began work as a solo artist, performing regularly at The Dom in New York City.
 At these shows, she was accompanied by a revolving cast of guitarists, including members of the Velvet Underground, Tim Hardin, Tim Buckley, Ramblin' Jack Elliott and Jackson Browne.

 For her debut album, 1967's Chelsea Girl, she recorded songs by Bob Dylan, Tim Hardin, and Jackson Browne, among others.
 Velvet Underground members Lou Reed, John Cale and Sterling Morrison contributed to the album, with Nico, Reed and Cale co-writing one song, "It Was a Pleasure Then."
-Chelsea Girl is a traditional chamber-folk album, with strings and flute arrangements by producer Tom Wilson.
+Chelsea Girl is a traditional chamber-folk album, with strings and flute arrangements added by producer Tom Wilson.
 Nico had little say in its production, and was disappointed with the result; she said in 1981: "I still cannot listen to it, because everything I wanted for that record, they took it away.
 I asked for drums, they said no. I asked for more guitars, they said no. And I asked for simplicity, and they covered it in flutes! ...
 They added strings, and— I didn't like them, but I could live with them.
 But the flute!
 The first time I heard the album, I cried and it was all because of the flute."
 In California, Nico spent time with Jim Morrison of the Doors, who encouraged her to write her own songs.